 The EP is a client-centered, nimble advocacy organization that aspires to produce the best possible legal outcome for our clients.
-As a staff, we accomplish work quickly and efficiently and do whatever justice demands for our clients.
-For this reason, an ideal attorney must be client-focused, motivated, and able to work independently.
-Attorneys can expect to be very busy but must also be able to deliver exceptional work product.
+An ideal attorney must be client-focused, motivated, and able to work creatively and independently.
+Attorneys can expect to be very busy while consistently delivering effective work product.

-The position is based in the EP’s West Loop office (Fulton Market area) in Chicago.
+Note, we are currently working remotely as much as possible, but have a need for an attorney who could lead investigations, prepare for hearings or trial, and litigate cases primarily in the Chicago area.
+The position is ultimately based in the EP’s West Loop office (Fulton Market area) in Chicago.
 Some travel is required.

 The salary for this position is commensurate with experience.

-Candidates must hold a J.D. and be a member in good standing of the Illinois State Bar by the time of their hire, or eligible for prompt admission.
-Post-conviction litigation experience and/or criminal or civil rights litigation experience is preferred, but not required.
-We are seeking an attorney with superior qualifications and references.
+Qualifications Required: Candidates must hold a J.D. and be a member in good standing of the Illinois State Bar by the time of their hire, or eligible for prompt admission.
+We are seeking an attorney with 4+ years of relevant litigation experience, criminal and/or post-conviction experience strongly preferred.
 Spanish-speaking ability is an asset but not required.

-To apply, please send a cover letter, resume, a minimum of two references, and a sample of your writing to email@example.com.
-Applications will be considered on a rolling basis starting immediately.
+Application Process: To apply, please send a cover letter, resume, a minimum of two references, and a sample of your writing to email@example.com with the subject line “EP Staff Attorney Position” Applications will be considered on a rolling basis starting immediately.
 The position is available until filled.

 Exoneration Project Hiring Policies: